 08 of 10

-A stamp that cuts out a shape in paper, such as heart, butterfly, or wavy edge.
-Used to decorate papers for scrap booking, cards or invitations.Continue to 9 of 10 below.
+A stamp punch is a tool used to cut out shapes in paper, such as hearts, butterfies, or wavy edges.
+You can use this tool to decorate papers for scrap booking, cards, or invitations.Continue to 9 of 10 below.

 09 of 10